Catharism: Annihilation

 After several decades of harassment and re-proselytising, and, perhaps even more important, the systematic destruction of their religious texts, the sect was exhausted and could find no more adepts.
 In April 1310, the leader of a Cathar revival in the Pyrenean foothills, Peire Autier, was captured and executed in Toulouse.
 After 1330, the records of the Inquisition contain very few proceedings against Cathars.
 In the autumn of 1321, the last known Cathar perfect in the Languedoc, Guillaume Bélibaste, was executed.

 From the mid-12th century onwards, Italian Catharism came under increasing pressure from the Pope and the Inquisition, "spelling the beginning of the end."
 Other movements, such as the Waldensians and the pantheistic Brethren of the Free Spirit, which suffered persecution in the same area, survived in remote areas and in small numbers through the 14th and 15th centuries.
 The Waldensian movement continues today.
 Waldensian ideas influenced other proto-Protestant sects, such as the Hussites, Lollards, and the Moravian Church.

-Later history

-After the suppression of Catharism, the descendants of Cathars were discriminated against; at times, they were also required to live outside towns and their defences.
-They retained their Cathar identity, despite their reintegration into Catholicism.
-As such, any use of the term "Cathar" to refer to people after the suppression of Catharism in the 14th century is a cultural or ancestral reference and has no religious implication.
-Nevertheless, interest in the Cathars and their history, legacy and beliefs continues.

 Pays cathare

-The castle of Montségur was razed after 1244.
-The current fortress follows French military architecture of the 17th century.

 The term Pays cathare, French meaning "Cathar Country", is used to highlight the Cathar heritage and history of the region in which Catharism was traditionally strongest.
-The area is centered around fortresses such as Montségur and Carcassonne; also, the French département of the Aude uses the title Pays cathare in tourist brochures.
+The area is centered around fortresses such as Montségur and Carcassonne, known as the Cathar castles; also, the French département of the Aude uses the title Pays cathare in tourist brochures.
 The areas have ruins from the wars against the Cathars that are still visible today.